Dehydrating Your Home Garden Produce

 Tzatziki is a creamy cucumber yogurt dip made from simple ingredients including thick yogurt, cucumbers, garlic and fresh herbs.
 It is primarily used as a dip or a topping.

 Traditionally of course, fresh cucumbers are used, but I most often use freeze dried cucumber dices.
 Makes it so much easier!
-If you’re using fresh cucumber it needs to be grated and strained so get to that right away.
+If you’re using fresh cucumber it needs to be grated and strained before you start making the tzatziki so get to that right away.

 * 1 medium cucumber finely shredded, tossed in 1/2 t salt.
 Set in colander to drain about 30 minutes.
 Squeeze excess moisture out as much as you can.
 Set aside.

-I skip this step entirely because I use Thrive Life freeze dried diced Cucumbers.
+I skip this step entirely because I generally use Thrive Life freeze dried diced Cucumbers.
+So much easier.

 Start with 1/2 cup and add more as desired one T at a time so you don’t add too much.